verilator/verilator/docs/guide/simulating.rst

 Thread Profile-Guided Optimization
 ----------------------------------

-Verilator supports thread profile-guided optimization (Thread PGO) to improve multithreaded performance.
+Verilator supports profile-guided optimization (verilation) of multi-threaded models (Thread PGO) to improve performance.

 When using multithreading, Verilator computes how long macro tasks take and tries to balance those across threads.
 (What is a macro-task?
 See the